Houston, TX Art Classes with School Overviews

 Bachelor of Fine Arts (BFA)

 BFA candidates begin by taking the university core curriculum, as well as art and studio courses.
 In sophomore year, they can apply to the BFA program by presenting a portfolio.
-Once admitted, students major in painting, photography/digital media, graphic communications or sculpture.
+Once admitted, students major in painting, photography/digital media, graphic design or sculpture.
 Depending on the major and GPA, students may be allotted private studio space, mentors and internships.
 The BFA program requires completion of 42 hours of university core courses and 81 hours of major, studio and concentration courses, such as art history, drawing, sculpture, computer imaging and printmaking.

 Master of Fine Arts in Studio Art (MFA)

 Applicants to the MFA program need to have a bachelor's degree and at least a 3.0 GPA, in addition to submitting a portfolio of artwork.
 The program is comprised of 60 hours of coursework, which has to be completed within five years of starting.
-MFA candidates major in one of five areas: painting, sculpture, photography/digital media, graphic communications or interdisciplinary practice and emerging forms.
+MFA candidates major in one of five areas: painting, sculpture, photography/digital media, graphic design or interdisciplinary practice and emerging forms.
 Regardless of major, all candidates take 12 hours of art history, 12 hours of related arts, 30 hours of major courses and six hours of graduate seminar classes.
 Completion of the degree requires a thesis exhibition, written thesis and passage of an oral exam.

 Texas Southern University